deeppavlov/chatsky/docs/source/user_guides/superset_guide.rst

 Running the command will automatically import the dashboard as well as the data sources into the running superset server.
-If you are using a version of Superset different from the one shipped with DFF, make sure that your access rights are sufficient to edit the workspace.
+If you are using a version of Superset different from the one shipped with Chatsky, make sure that your access rights are sufficient to edit the workspace.

 Using Superset
 ~~~~~~~~~~~~~~

 | In order to view the imported dashboard, log into `Superset <http://localhost:8088/>`_ using your username and password (which are both `superset` by default and can be configured via `.env_file`).
-| The dashboard will then be available in the **Dashboards** section of the Superset UI under the name of **DFF stats**.
+| The dashboard will then be available in the **Dashboards** section of the Superset UI under the name of **Chatsky stats**.
 | The dashboard is split into four sections based on the types of charts and on the chart topic.

 *  The **Overview** section summarizes the information about user interaction with your script.
 And displays a weighted graph of transitions from one node to another.
 The data is also shown in the form of a table for better introspection capabilities.